A Collaboration of Nai-Ni Chen and the Ahn Trio with

 It’s about committing to a path that will change your destiny, it’s about taking chances, and seeking freedom through abandoning the comfort of home and all things familiar.
 The story symbolizes courage and bravery; as well as highlights the diverse and manifold world we live in.
 It is about the continual yearning for what you have left behind, and the constant despair one faces when growing apart from what we have left.

 A Quest For Freedom is about an adventure that is driven by the hopes and desires of one to go beyond the known and into the unknown.
 A Quest For Freedom allows the indescribable to be described through actions and emotions projected by our own bodies.

-The Asian influence is not infused into the production through the props and costumes, but is instead exhibited by body motions and the stillness of the choreography.
+The Asian influence is not infused into the production through the props and costume, but is instead exhibited by body motions and the stillness of the choreography.
 Indeed, it can be seen in the emphasis on the full body spiral of Tai-Chi, the use of negative and positive space on the stage, the calligraphic movement phrases, and ultimately the oneness with nature.

-An empowering evening of music and dance, A Quest for Freedom is a music and dance collaboration between the Nai-Ni Chen Dance Company and the world renowned Ahn Trio.
+An empowering evening of music and dance, A Quest for Freedom is a music and dance collaboration between the Nai-Ni Chen Dance Company and the world-renowned Ahn Trio.

 The athletic physicality of 7 exquisite dancers, mesmerizing choreography of Nai-Ni Chen combined with the virtuosity of the Ahn Trio are integrated